 Dr. Baker returns Sept.
 5. He welcomes guest writers Patty and Mikayla Thompson, supporters of the Rotary International End Polio Now campaign.

-They wrote this fourth together:
+They wrote this fifth article together:

 Originally published at www.OurValues.org, an online experiment in civil dialogue on American values.